Action 6: Prioritize PADO products in research and development plans.

 36. Bring RTV 25 mg to the market, producing first batch beginning in June 2019.

-Commitment 23: More than doubled output compared to the end of 2018 and will continue to increase in line with demand expressed by APWG 4-in-1.
-On track to submit dossier to FDA as planned in Q3 2019
+Commitment 23: More than doubled output compared to the end of 2018 and will continue to increase in line with demand expressed by APWG.
+The 4-in-1 dossier is currently under FDA review.

 Pharmaceutical companies, SRAs, WHO Prequalification Programme (PQ) and NRAs commit to: